 However, there were other changes in the communication industry happening that had an influence on the phones (and batteries) we use today.back to menu ↑

 WiFi Consumes A Lot Of Power

-Internet was, however, just another feature costumers longed for, which meant that manufactures had to give their best to come up with a way of making batteries last longer.
-WiFi receivers in our modern day smart phones consume a lot of energy.
+Internet was, however, just another feature costumers longed for, which meant that manufacturers had to give their best to come up with a way of making batteries last longer.
+WiFi receivers in our modern day smartphones consume a lot of energy.
 You might be aware of it yourself.
 The battery really drains fast when your WiFi is active and you’re surfing the web.

 The Modern Era And Battery Chargers

 When phone manufacturers became aware of the hard truth (that batteries simply couldn’t keep up), they made a decision to put something else on the market.
 So-called battery chargers were conceptualized as separate external batteries you can charge with the same charger that you charge your phone with.
 However, this battery would then be able to act as a power outlet you could hook your phone on and charge it when it runs out of battery.